Uberspace/lab/source/guide_cryptpad.rst

 Prerequisites
 =============

-Your webseite domain or subdomain needs to be setup up:
+Your website domain or subdomain needs to be setup up:

 .. include:: includes/web-domain-list.rst